 Thus, we may find ourselves away from home.
 For example, we may be at a resort, or in the mountains, or in another region of the country, or even in another country.
 We also may find ourselves back in time: at an earlier home, or at an old school or workplace.
 In short a displacement in place and/or time occurs.
 Various happy memories are elicited as a part of the initial relief from excessive agitation and avoidance of a buildup of heat in the lower brain.

 Let us also briefly discuss thermodynamics as it pertains to dreams.
 The release of energy that precedes a dream is called an increase in entropy, or disorder (symbol S).
 To avoid an increase in pressure, energy flows out of the stem of the brain into the interior of the brain.
 This presents a new challenge to us in the form of free energy that is imposed upon us, as it can result in increased heat and temperature.
 To lessen that impact, the mind must take preemptive action.
 Two psychiatrists Hobson and McCauley point out in their 1977 paper that dreams are the brain’s effort to make sense of the resulting chaos.
-Once this effort results in the maximum attainable decrease in S, the mind releases this energy for one to handle consciously and to complete the brain’s thermodynamic cycle.
-Thermodynamic equations are the sum of two separate actions: one disruptive and the other remedial.

 In The End

 Thanks to Dr. John P. Ralston, professor of physics at Kansas University, for helping me during the past several years to understand and appreciate various things about physics and to put these concepts into words.
 Most college physics books cover this article’s topics in more detail.